Toshikazu Kawaguchi

-Toshikazu Kawaguchi (川口 俊和; born 3 April, 1971) is a Japanese author, screenwriter, and director born in Osaka, Japan.
+Toshikazu Kawaguchi (川口 俊和; born 3 April 1971) is a Japanese author, screenwriter, and director born in Osaka, Japan.
 He has received the Grand Prize of the Suginami Theatre Festival for his stage version of Before the Coffee Gets Cold as well as having been nominated for the Bookseller's Award for the novel version.
+He formerly produced, directed, and wrote for theatrical group Sonic Snail.